parth2024/javascript-calc/README.md

 ---

-A simple calculator built using vanilla HTML, CSS and JavaScript.
+A simple calculator built using vanilla HTML, CSS and JavaScript..

 ## Controls / Functionality